taataa/tapspace/docs/api/index.md

 The manager emits the following events:

-- *transformstart:* fired at the beginning of the gesture when the first pointer lands on the element.
+- *gesturestart:* fired at the beginning of the gesture when the first pointer lands on the element.
-- *transformmove:* fired when a pointer on the element moves so that the transformation changes.
+- *gesturemove:* fired when a pointer on the element moves so that the transformation changes.
-- *transformend:* fired when the last pointer is lifted off from the element.
+- *gestureend:* fired when the last pointer is lifted off from the element.
 - *tap:* fired if all the following statements are true: 1) mode has `tap: true`, 2) last finger or other pointer was lifted from the element, and 3) pointers did not move during the gesture more in average than what is allowed by a threshold value.
 The default threshold of `20` can be overridden by an additional mode property `tapMaxTravel`.

 The events are fired with an event object.
 The event object has the following properties:

 - *distance:* a number.
-An average manhattan distance in screen pixels that a pointer has traveled after `transformstart`.
+An average manhattan distance in screen pixels that a pointer has traveled after `gesturestart`.
 - *duration:* a number.
-Milliseconds from the `transformstart`
+Milliseconds from the `gesturestart`
 - *element:* a `HTMLElement`.
 The source of the original pointer events.
 - *item:* an `AbstractPlane`.
 The item of the HTMLElement.